ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 In this part of the tutorial, I am going to demonstrate how SNPs can be extracted from a whole-genome alignment, using the whole-genome alignment for five *Neolamprologus* species and the outgroup Nile tilapia that was produced in tutorial [Whole-Genome Alignment](../whole_genome_alignment/README.md).

-* Make sure that you still have the whole-genome alignment in MAF format, in file `cichlids_chr5.maf` that was produced in tutorial [Whole-Genome Alignment](../whole_genome_alignment/README.md)<!--XXX or ml_inference_of_species_networks?
-XXX-->, in your current directory on Saga.
+* Make sure that you still have the whole-genome alignment in MAF format, in file `cichlids_chr5.maf` that was produced in tutorial [Whole-Genome Alignment](../whole_genome_alignment/README.md), in your current directory on Saga.
 If not, you can copy one prepared version of it from `/cluster/projects/nn9458k/phylogenomics/week2/data`:

-		cp /cluster/projects/nn9458k/phylogenomics/week2/data/cichlids_chr5.maf .
+		cp /cluster/projects/nn9458k/phylogenomics/week2/res/cichlids_chr5.maf .

 * Add the Python script `make_vcf_from_maf.py` to your current directory on Saga, either by copying it from `/cluster/projects/nn9458k/phylogenomics/week2/src` or by downloading it from GitHub with one of the following two commands: